AmosEgel/smuthi/docs/installation.rst

 Installing manually
 --------------------
-Alternatively, you can download the Smuthi project folder manually from `here <https://gitlab.com/AmosEgel/smuthi/tags>`_ or git fork `<https://gitlab.com/AmosEgel/smuthi.git>`_.
+Alternatively, you can download the Smuthi project folder manually from `here <https://gitlab.com/AmosEgel/smuthi/tags>`_ or git fork the `gitlab repository <https://gitlab.com/AmosEgel/smuthi.git>`_.
 Open a command prompt and change directory to the Smuthi project folder.
 Then, enter (Windows)::

    python setup.py install